-- Costume Test Montage: Appears when Eric and Woody are trying on costumes for their new crime-fighting identities.
-One of the costume pairs they try are Luke Cage and Iron Fist, a Shout-Out to Priest and Bright's work on Heroes For Hire and the inspiration for Quantum And Woody.
+- Costume-Test Montage: Appears when Eric and Woody are trying on costumes for their new crime-fighting identities.
+One of the costume pairs they try are Power Man and Iron Fist, a Shout-Out to Priest and Bright's work on Heroes for Hire and the inspiration for Quantum And Woody.

 - Cut Short